A map is available to explain the wheelchair accessible route from the museum building to the gorge. This can be collected at reception.

 We strive to make our site accessible to as many people as possible and are always exploring ways to improve.
-However, due to the nature of this archaeological site, some of our caves challenge our intentions and currently may not be suitable for some people with mobility problems.
+However, due to the nature of this archaeological site, the cave entrances are located high in the rockfaces and are not be suitable for some people with mobility problems.

 If you have any other questions please get in contact before your visit so we can help you plan the best day out.